nextgis/docs_ngweb/source/layers_settings.rst

 ------------

 NextGIS Web software supports adding photos, panoramas and other files to the features.
-If a feature has attachments, they will be shown along with description and attributes in the identify window  (see  :numref:`webmap_identification_photos`).
+If a feature has attachments, they will be shown along with description and attributes in the identify window  (see  :numref:`attachm_tab_pic`).

 .. figure:: _static/attachm_tab_en.png
    :name: attachm_tab_pic